boborodono/San_Antonio_Machine_Learning_SAML/README.md

 # Feature Engineering and Selection

 ## Feature Selection
 "ID#", a column listing unique identifier values to each sample, is dropped from the feature data in the ML model as it an arbitrary value lacking relationship with other features or target.
-So far, all other available data features are used in the ML model to predict target stroke cases.
+All other available data features are used in the ML model to predict target stroke cases.
 A further exploration of ML overfitting will be conducted to determine if any noisy features should be dropped from the ML model.

 <hr>